etmoore/communikey/README.md

 ## Potential Features

 ### Calendar integration
-- You indicate when you're available on a calendar, highlighting blocks of time you're free to help someone in need.
-Communikey notifies you when there are opportunities during your free time.
+- Volunteers indicate when they're available on a calendar, highlighting blocks of time they're free to help someone in need.
+Communikey notifies them when there are opportunities during their free time.
 - When you 'commit' to a volunteer opportunity, it is added to your personal calendar.